-Mr Provan is the Executive Chairman of Bell Financial Group and he is responsible for the day-to-day management of all businesses within the Group.
-The Chairman of the Board is not an independent director and he is currently performing the roles of both Executive Chairman and Managing Director.
-This represents a departure from the Recommendations.
-The Board considers that this is in the best interests of Bell Financial Group given the depth and breadth of Mr Provan's experience, expertise and understanding of the business.
+From 1 January 2023 to 31 October 2023, the Chairman of the Board, Mr Provan, was not an Independent Director and he performed the roles of both Executive Chairman and Managing Director.
+This was a departure from the Recommendations.
+Notwithstanding this, the Board considered that this was in the best interests of Bell Financial Group given the depth and breadth of Mr Provan's experience, expertise and understanding of Bell Financial Group's businesses.